MNielson/5-Round-AES-Distinguisher/README.md

 ## 6bit AES Distinguisher
 compile with:
-g++ -lpthread aes.cpp -o output-file
+g++ -lpthread aes.cpp cosets.cpp mt19937ar.cpp -o output-file

 run by calling ./output-file number-of-cosets number-of-threads

 Options:
 in aes6bit.h
 Nr defines the number of rounds of AES to compute.
-Nr 5 to use distinguisher Nr 12+ to use as random permutation AES_keyExpSize defines size of expanded key
+Nr 5 to use distinguisher Nr 12+ to use as random permutation

+AES_keyExpSize defines size of expanded key

 in cosets.cpp
 USE_C_RNG 1 to use std::random for RNG

 USE_C_RNG 0 to use Mersenne Twister for RNG